-Silvio is one of the most respected ukulele luthiers in Central America.
+Silvio is one of the most talented luthiers in Central America.
 Nicaragua is famous for its talented artists, but Silvio is the cream of the crop.
-What sets Silvio apart is his commitment to quality and the continual improvement of his talents.
+What sets Silvio apart is his commitment to quality and the continual development of his talents.

 Silvio is happily married to his wife Teresa.
 Together they have 3 children: Isai, Ester, and Anita.
 Silvio is the pastor of the Iguanero Branch of the local Evangelical church.
 His family and his faith are the most important parts of his life.
 Silvio is a remarkable person and we are lucky to have him on our team.

-Eddy is working directly with Silvio and Miguel to learn every step in the process of building a ukulele.
+Ezequiel is working directly with Silvio and Miguel to learn every step in the process of building a ukulele.
 He has a background in woodworking, and it is clear that he has a natural talent and an eye for quality.
-We all believe that Eddy is going to have a bright future with Cocobolo Ukuleles.
+We all believe that Ezequiel is going to have a bright future with Cocobolo Ukuleles.

-We are a tightly-knit group here at Cocobolo Ukuleles.
-Silvio and Miguel are cousins, Eddy is Miguel’s nephew, and Isai and Anita are Silvio’s children.
+We are a tightly knit group here at Cocobolo Ukuleles.
+Silvio and Miguel are cousins, Ezequiel is Miguel’s nephew, and Isai is Silvio’s son.
 My wife Adalina and I have been warmly welcomed and immediately have become part of the family.
 As the Cocobolo Family continues to grow, we hope to welcome you with this same warmth and kindness.